carbon-design-system/design-system-website/src/content/getting-started/developers/other.md

 ## Troubleshooting

-If you experience any issues while getting set up with Carbon Components, please head over to the [GitHub repo](https://github.com/carbon-design-system/carbon-components) for more guidelines and support.
+If you experience any issues while getting set up with Carbon Components, please head over to the [Carbon Components GitHub repo](https://github.com/carbon-design-system/carbon-components) for more guidelines and support.
 Please [create an issue](https://github.com/carbon-design-system/carbon-components/issues) if your issue does not already exist.